Assimila/f4r-bulk-recycling-model/readme.md

 Water vapor content / depth $w$: quantity of precipitable water in the atmosphere above a point on the surface.
 This is the integral of the specific humidity $q$ over the vertical coordinate $z$.

-Specific humidity $q$: ration of mass of water vapor per unit mass of air.
+Specific humidity $q$: ratio of mass of water vapor per unit mass of air.

 Total water vapor content is decomposed into advective (non-local) $w_a$ and evaporative $w_m$ (local) components: